prateek-joshi/Breast-Cancer-Detection/README.md

 Ten real-valued features are computed for each cell nucleus:

-a) radius (mean of distances from center to points on the perimeter)
+a) radius (mean of distances from center to points on the perimeter)\n
 b) texture (standard deviation of gray-scale values)
 c) perimeter
 d) area